 These plugins have successfully protected me for all these years, and I use them on my other blog as well.
 I think it’s pretty secure this way!

-Step 8: Install the necessary plugins
+Step 8: Install (only the necessary) plugins

 I have a love-hate relationship with plugins.
 I love them for what they do for my blog – they add extra features and provide me with security.
 But in general they also slow down a website.
 And if they’re not regularly updated by the creator, they might end up causing issues as well.
 Not good!

 That’s why the rule “less is more” is super applicable when it comes to plugins!
 Only install the NECESSARY plugins.
 Not any more, not any less.